OVERVIEW OF ONLINE FORMS OF ASSESSMENT

-Period 4 is about to begin.
-It looks as though most education in this period will take the form of online learning.
+It looks as though most education and testing in the next study year will be online learning.
 What can we do to keep students engaged and active?
 One possibility is to give students an active role in the assessment process.
 There are many ways to do this: have students formulate exam questions, let them help determine the form of assessment, ask them to choose criteria for assessment or have students evaluate their own work and that of fellow students in the interim.
 This promotes students' sense of ownership, has a positive impact on their motivation and prompts them to take greater responsibility for their own learning outcomes.
 Click here (in Dutch) for more information.

 EXAMINATION OPPORTUNITIES THAT ARE CANCELLED

 According to article 3.3, part 1 of the AUAS Teaching and Examination Regulations: Each academic year, students have two opportunities to complete a module in the foundation phase or main phase.

 If, due to a situation beyond the student's control, an exam cannot be administered, then – pursuant to Teaching and Examination Regulations article 3.3, part 1 – the student will retain their right to have two opportunities per year to successfully conclude the module.

 This means that for the student in question, the scheduled resit will be their first examination opportunity.
 If the student does not pass the exam at that time, he or she will still be entitled to a resit.